-Yacht Jobs: 10 Reasons You Should Consider Life As A Yachtie
+Yacht Jobs: 10 Reasons Life as a Yachtie Will Be Your Obsession

 Every year, we make resolutions to change something about how we’re living our lives.
-This year are you looking for a career change which allows you to travel more?
+If you want a career change that allows you to travel more then yacht jobs will be your new obsession!
 My all-time favourite travel job has been working as a superyacht stewardess, you can also work on a yacht as a deckhand, chef or engineer.
-These yacht jobs offer so many unique experiences and once in a lifetime opportunities.
+Becoming a yachtie offers so many unique experiences and once in a lifetime opportunities.
 Read on to see how a yacht job will be the best new career for you.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.